TSummersLab/polgrad-multinoise/README.md

 4. main_sparse.py

-This file reflects the sparse gain design procedures developed in [].
+This file reflects the sparse gain design procedures.
 Running this script will perform a "sparsity traversal" which iteratively increases the regularization weight in order to find increasingly sparse optimal gains.

 ## General code structure